prismmodelchecker/prism/prism/README.txt

 For Windows binary distributions:

- - there is no installation; just double-click bin/xprism.bat
+ - to install, run prism-XXX-win-installer.exe
+ - to run, use Desktop/Start menu shortcuts or double-click bin\xprism.bat

 For other binary distributions:

- - enter the PRISM directory, type "./install.sh" and then execute bin/xprism or bin/prism
+ - to install, enter the PRISM directory, type "./install.sh"
+ - to run, execute bin/xprism or bin/prism

 For source code distributions:

- - enter the PRISM directory, type "make", then "./install.sh" and then execute bin/xprism or bin/prism
+ - enter the PRISM directory and type "make"
+ - to run, execute bin/xprism or bin/prism

 If you have problems check the manual, especially the section "Common Problems And Questions".